matxakav/OT-NWbasedOnGNS3/README.md

 ## Introduction

-This project demonstrates Attack & Defence in an ICS[^1] network.
+This project demonstrates Attack & Defence in an ICS (Industrial Control System) network.

-- Attack & Defence is conducted on Modbus/TCP[^2] protocol and HTTP protocol.
+- Attack & Defence is conducted on Modbus/TCP protocol and HTTP protocol.
-- The attack is a type of [endpoint DoS](https://attack.mitre.org/techniques/T1499/) attack, and the attack tools are [injection on Modbus/TCP](https://github.com/thiagoralves/defcon26/) and [Slowloris on HTTP](https://github.com/gkbrk/slowloris/).
+- The attack is a type of [endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) attack, and the attack tools are [injection on Modbus/TCP](https://github.com/thiagoralves/defcon26/) and [Slowloris on HTTP](https://github.com/gkbrk/slowloris/).
-- The defence is based on SDN[^3], and the countermeasure is deployed on an [ONOS SDN controller](https://wiki.onosproject.org/).
+- The defence is based on SDN (Software-Defined Networking), and the countermeasure is deployed on an [ONOS SDN controller](https://wiki.onosproject.org/).

 ## Background